Tagovailoa, Dolphins rally from 21 down to beat Ravens 42-38

 The Dolphins overcame a spectacular performance by Jackson, who threw three first-half touchdown passes and then gave Baltimore its 21-point lead with a 79-yard TD run in the third.
 Jackson threw for 318 yards and three touchdowns.

-The Ravens got into position for Jackson to throw a desperation pass at the very end, but that fell incomplete.
+The Ravens got into position for Jackson to throw a desperation pass on the final play of the game, but that fell incomplete.

 Tagovailoa was intercepted twice in the first half, but he more than made up for that.
 Waddle had 11 catches for 171 yards and two touchdowns, and Hill had 11 for 190 yards and his two TDs.

 The Dolphins couldn’t recreate their exceptional defensive effort of a season ago, when their blitz wreaked havoc on the Baltimore offense.
-The Ravens lost that game 22-10 in their lowest-scoring game of the season.
+The Ravens lost that game 22-10 on their lowest-scoring night of the season.

 Jackson put the Ravens up 14-7 with a short pass over the middle that Rashod Bateman turned into a 75-yard touchdown.
 Later in the second quarter, he threw for TDs of 1 yard to Mark Andrews and 12 yards to Demarcus Robinson.